 - Provide private workstations for better concentration: Many virtual employees typically only come in to meet with their team, but offering touchdown space gives them a reason to stay in the office before and after the meetings.

-- Instant connectivity: Any touchdown space should provide “plug-and-play” connectivity to the office in order to optimize the employee’s time.
+- Instant connectivity: Any touchdown space should provide “plug-and-play” connectivity to the office to optimize the employee’s time.

 Popular Touchdown Space Ideas

 The options for touchdown space configurations are nearly endless.
-A recent SFGate.com slideshow outlined some of the most popular solutions for businesses hoping to create touchdown spaces more innovative than the traditional conference room.
+An SFGate.com slideshow outlined some of the most popular solutions for businesses hoping to create touchdown spaces more innovative than the traditional conference room.

-Turn part of the employee break room into a work cafe to facilitate one-on-one meetings or provide a hideaway where workers can plug in and catch up on email.
+Turn part of the employee break room into a working cafe to facilitate one-on-one meetings or provide a hideaway where workers can plug in and catch up on email.

 Configure an unused office or conference room into several workstations for a number of visiting workers, and use a reservation system (hoteling or benching) for them to reserve the space.